AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ![Filters tab](assets/edit-filter.png)

-When creating filters, you can define a path, or use a regular expression to specify all the nodes that you want to include or exclude.
+When creating filters, you can define a path or use a regular expression to specify all the nodes that you want to include or exclude.

 |Rule Type|Description|
 |---|---|
 |include|Including a directory will include that directory and all the files and folders in that directory (i.e. the entire subtree) but **will not** include other files or folders from under the specified root path.|
 |exclude|Excluding a directory will exclude that directory and all files and folders in that directory (i.e. the entire subtree).|

-Package filters are most often defined when you first [create the package](#creating-a-new-package), but they can be edited at a later time as well (after which the package should be rebuilt).
+Package filters are most often defined when you first [create the package](#creating-a-new-package), but they can be edited at a later time as well after which the package should be rebuilt to update its content based on the new filter definitions.

 >[!TIP]
 >
->One package can contain multiple filter definitions, so that nodes from different locations can easily be combined into one package.
+>One package can contain multiple filter definitions so that nodes from different locations can easily be combined into one package.

 ### Dependencies {#dependencies}